LuisMateo1/Cyber-Quests-Fall-2024-CTF-Challange/README.md

 GnuPG allows you to encrypt and sign, data and communications
 #
 Q13: How many pages does the encrypted blueprint file contain?
+The passwrod for the encyrpted file is LIBERTEEGALITEFRATERNITE, these were the words included in the image file named key.png
+After using GPG to decrypt the file with the password, I saw that the file was 19 pages long
 #
 Q14: What network utility was downloaded through HTTP and used to exfil the PDF blueprint?